Edward Turner (chemist)

-Edward Turner FRS FRSE FRCPE (24 June 1796 – 12 February 1837) was a Jamaican-born, British physician and chemist, known for his work on atomic weights, and as a populariser of the atomic theory of Dalton.
+Edward Turner FRS FRSE FRCPE (24 June 1796 – 12 February 1837) was a Jamaican-born, British medical doctor and chemist, known for his work on atomic weights, and as a populariser of the atomic theory of Dalton.
 He was the author of a popular chemistry textbook that was the first to incorporate chemical symbols and formulae as well as organic chemistry.